squaresLab/BugZoo/README.md

 ```

 Files can also be shared between the repair box and the host machine (in both
 directions) via volume sharing.
-The volume sharing flag '-v' is used to mount
+The volume sharing flag `-v` is used to mount
 a given directory on the host machine (which will be created if it doesn't
 already exist) at a given path in the repair box; both of these paths should be
 absolute.
-An example usage of the '-v' flag is given below.
+An example usage of the `-v` flag is given below.

 ```
 host> repairbox launch manybugs:libtiff:2005-12-14-6746b87-0d3d51d -v /home/foo/bar:/experiment/bar